Principal’s Desk News & Information Upcoming Dates High School Counseling

 Our Lady of the Ledge, pray for us!

-This cash raffle is one of only three major fundraisers for SMSA that involves EVERY family, Pre-K through 12th grade.
+The BMR cash raffle is one of only three major fundraisers for SMSA that involves EVERY family, Pre-K through 12th grade.
 Each family receives 5 BMR tickets to sell and/or purchase.
-Tickets are being distributed this year as follows:

 Please review the information included in the envelope regarding this fundraiser.
-Tickets may be returned to school with your child, or to the North, South or Scrip offices any time before the live noon drawing on Friday, January 16, 2026.
+Sold tickets may be returned to school with your child, or to the North, South or Scrip offices any time before the live noon drawing on Friday, January 16, 2026.

 If you have any questions, or if you would like to purchase additional tickets, please contact a member of the BMR committee, listed below.